God Gets on My Nerves

 I went to the park one summer to participate in the camp program that it offered.
 It was a paid program at Arcola Lakes Park.
 God's name was Prince and He continuously provoked me to the point that I decided to become vexed by His very presence.

 God challenged me to a fisticuff.
-Since he was larger than I, I made the first strike.
-I punched him clean in the throat and he started choking and crying repeated "Why did you punch me in the throat?"
+Since He was larger than I, I made the first strike.
+I punched Him clean in the throat and He started choking and crying repeatedly "Why did you punch me in the throat?"

 I tried to pretend that I was not phased by God's pain, but it hurt me inside and I felt bad that I had hit Him.
 I felt ashamed.
 I feel ashamed.
 I was already that bad boy at camp, being that my brother and I did not pay to get into the camp, but sneaked in and included ourselves in the program.
 Now I had punched God.

 I Pretended God Called Me a N*gg*r

 God was called Rick Barger.
 He was a tall wiry guy.
-Another iteration of God called Kovi told me that God called me a nigger.
-I knew that he did not, but God 2, told me that if I did not take out my revenge on God 1, Rick, that I was a coward.
+An iteration of the devil called Kovi told me that God called me a n-gger.
+I knew that He did not, but the devil told me that if I did not take out my revenge on God I was a coward.

-I went to this tall God 1, and feigned anger.
-I worked myself up to push him.
-He tried with all his might to avoid a fight with me, but I just kept pushing God until he snapped!
+I went to this tall God and feigned anger.
+I worked myself up to push Him.
+He tried with all his might to avoid a fight with me, but I just kept pushing God until He snapped!

-We fought and I punched God in the stomach repeated since he was too tall for me to reach his face.
-He towered over me, but I fought him like a little lion.
+We fought, and I punched God in the stomach repeatedly since He was too tall for me to reach His face.
+He towered over me, but I fought Him like a little lion.
 God, however, beat the tar out of my body.
-He avoided my face luckily for me.
+He avoided my face, luckily for me.

 We became enemies for several minutes but ended the fight at the class bell.
-As we left the gym where we fought, we looked at each other and started again before a teacher!
-I climb God, like a mountain and put him in a headlock.
+As we left the gym where we fought, we looked at each other and started again in front of the gym teacher!
+I climb God like a mountain and put Him in a headlock.